 Of course, there are variations to this theme.
 In some companies where recruiting has been a major activity, there may well be a need to have an HR administrator or "Benefits Clerk" and a recruiter.
 But in most small companies, an Office Manager can suffice.

 Historically, what necessitates an HR Department are the functions and responsibilities which no one else either wants or is capable of doing.
-From recruiting to orienting new employees, from writing job descriptions to tracking attendance, and from instituting and monitoring policies to monitoring benefits, there has been a need for an HR generalist to assist senior management in both establishing a structure to holding down costs of administration.
+From recruiting to orienting new employees, from writing job descriptions to tracking attendance, and from instituting and monitoring policies to monitoring benefits, there has been a need for an HR generalist to assist senior management in both establishing a structure and holding down costs of administration.
 In fact, I have felt for some time that the initial title for the HR person should be "Administrative Manager."

 Regards,